bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ## The Monetary System

 ### Use of Money

+- Medium of exchange: Purchasing goods or services
+    - Liquidity: It refers to how quickly something can be bought or sold in the market
+    - Highly liquid assets: Cash
+    - Less liquid assess: Real estate or collectibles
+- Unit of account: Comparing value and debts
+- Store of value: Record of purchasing power

 ### Types of Money

+- Commodity Money: Has intrinsic value
+    - Example, Gold coins
+- Fiat Money: No intrinsic value but government decrees a value
+    - Example, US dollars

 #### Money in the US Economy
 ### The Federal Reserve System (Fed)
 #### Bank Reserve